jonathanlewell/modernthaifood/site/content/thai-recipes/lovely-and-light-mango-ice-cream.md

 4. Pour the mixture into a plastic container and freeze for 4 hours or until half-frozen.
 You should take it out and comb it with a fork at least once or twice during the freezer time.
 You want to have plenty of air whipped into it or it will be too icy and hard.
 Cover and keep well in the freezer for 3-4 months.

-Remove the ice cream from the freezer for 5-10 minutes or until slightly softened.
+5. Remove the ice cream from the freezer for 5-10 minutes or until slightly softened.
 Scoop into the serving bowl.

+{{< figure src="/img/recipe-mango-ice-cream-oi.jpg" caption="Hey!
+That's not bad at all!" >}}

+## Healthy tips

+Mangoes are one of the best sources of beta-carotene, quercetin and astragalin, all of which are powerful antioxidants.
+Antioxidants neutralise the free radicals that can cause degenerative disease.
+Mangoes also contain vitamin K, phosphorus and magnesium, while being very rich in vitamins.

+One small mango provides two thirds of the recommended daily allowance (RDA) for vitamin A and a quarter of the RDA for vitamin C. Rich in potassium, which can help reduce the risk of high blood pressure, mangoes are also high in soluble dietary fibre.